 We have had limited revenue from operations and we have incurred cumulative losses of \$29,808,015 since inception.
 We have funded our operations to date primarily from equity investments and loans from our primary stockholders.
 We received net cash proceeds of approximately \$15.2 million in the 2012 Financing, after the payment of all related expenses, including legal, accounting, printing, travel, the Placement Agent's cash fee and expense reimbursement and miscellaneous, and not including in such proceeds the secured promissory notes that were satisfied in exchange for shares of Former ADMA's common stock in the 2012 Financing.
 Based upon our projected revenue and expenditures for 2012 and 2013, we currently believe that the net proceeds of the 2012 Financing, together with our existing cash, will be sufficient to enable us to fund our operating expenses, research and development expenses and capital expenditures through the third quarter of 2013.
 Because we do not anticipate receiving FDA approval for RI-001, until, at the earliest, early 2015, if at all, and would therefore not be able to generate revenues from the commercialization of RI-001 until after that date, we will have to raise additional capital prior to the third quarter of 2013 to continue product development and operations.
 Furthermore, if our assumptions underlying our estimated revenues and expenses prove to be wrong, we may have to raise additional capital sooner than anticipated.
+Because of numerous risks and uncertainties associated with the research, development and future commercialization of our product candidate, we are unable to estimate with certainty the amounts of increased capital outlays and operating expenditures associated with our anticipated clinical trials and development activities.
+Our current estimates may be subject to change as circumstances regarding requirements further develop.

-We may decide to raise such capital through public or private equity offerings, debt financings or corporate collaboration and licensing arrangements.
+We may need to finance our future cash needs through public or private equity offerings, debt financings or corporate collaboration and licensing arrangements.
 We do not have any existing commitments for future external funding.
 We may seek to sell additional equity or debt securities or obtain a bank credit facility.
 The sale of additional equity or debt securities, if convertible, could result in dilution to our stockholders.
 The incurrence of indebtedness would result in increased fixed obligations and could also result in covenants that would restrict our operations.